 All students in the Media and Visual Culture Studies major share core courses, but beyond this have considerable scope to shape the major around and explore their interests, building and developing critical and practical skills that will prepare them for the workplace or further education.
 We encourage students to pursue relevant internships either during the summer or the academic year, and may award up to twelve units of degree credit in the major for these.
 After taking Introduction to MVC in their freshman or sophomore year, students learn to write in various media related genres (blog, review, film analysis, etc.) and to develop their abilities as researchers---an area regarded by external reviewers as a particular strength of the MVC program.
 Before the end of their junior year, students must take one writing intensive class (usually MVC 261), and in fall of their senior year they undertake capstone research (in MVC 495).
 This is a directed project on a particular topic chosen by the student, usually resulting in a thesis (though projects incorporating production or internships may be approved).

 As well as these core classes, all students are required to take a course that is focused on media production—e.g. screenwriting, photography, filmmaking or making zines—and two courses in the history or theory of media cultures—ranging from Screen Genres and Visual Ethnography to Theories of Popular Culture and U.S. History on Film.
 Other classes in the major are electives.

 The minor consists of 24 credits, including the following required elements:

-Students may shape the minor to enhance their major program and can do so in consultation with the director or other members of the faculty.
+Students may shape the minor to enhance their major program and can do so in consultation with their advisor in the major.
 To ensure a properly interdisciplinary focus in the major, students should select electives in at least two departments or programs.